-22 Nuclear, solar, and onshore wind capacity factor from the 2023 Annual State of the Market Report for PJM, Section 5: "Capacity Market."
+22 Nuclear, solar, and onshore wind capacity factor from the 2024 Annual State of the Market Report for PJM, Volume 2, Section 5: "Capacity Market."
 CT, CC, CP and DS capacity factors are based on the dispatch of the new entrant units

-New entrant CT plant energy market net revenues were lower in all zones in 2023 as a result of lower energy prices (Table 7-9).
+New entrant CT plant energy market net revenues were lower in five of the 20 zones in 2024 as a result of the relative changes in energy and gas prices in those zones (Table 7-9).

-Table 7-9 Energy net revenue for a new entrant gas fired CT under economic dispatch: 2014 through 2023 (Dollars per installed MW-year)
+Table 7-9 Energy net revenue for a new entrant gas fired CT under economic dispatch: 2014 through 2024 (Dollars per installed MW-year)